-David Rakoff died a week ago, on August 9th.
-He’d appeared on This American Life 25 times, first in 1996, during the third month of the show; his last appearance was just three weeks ago.
+David Rakoff died on August 9, 2012.
+He’d appeared on This American Life 25 times, first in 1996, during the third month of the show; his last appearance was just a few weeks before he died.
 He was on the program so often that in putting together this week’s show, we realized we could tell a lot of his life story, simply through things he said on the show.
-So this week we do just that, with excerpts from some of his favorite stories over the years:
+So this week we do just that, with excerpts from some of his favorite stories over the years.

 65: Who’s Canadian?